Bend Allowance Formula

 Bending Allowance = π/2(R+K*T)

-That is: subtract 1.6 times the material thickness from the sum of the two bending lengths, which is the expanded size of the aluminum plate.
+To determine the expanded size of the aluminum plate, subtract 1.6 times the material thickness from the sum of the two bending lengths.

 Further reading:

-Bending allowance chart for cold rolled steel sheet SPCC (electro galvanized sheet SECC)
+Bending allowance chart for cold rolled steel sheet SPCC (electro-galvanized sheet SECC)

 TV | Angle | 0.6 | 0.8 | 1 | 1.2 | 1.5 | 2 | 2.5 | 3 | 3.5 | 4 | 4.5 | 5 | Shortest size |